LukeGrahamLandry/franca/graphics/README.md

-Detailed explanations of how to use each library is available in the `docs` folder.
+Detailed explanations of how to use each library are available in the `docs` folder.

 - debugtext: a simple ASCII text renderer using vintage home computer fonts